shalforb/film_rec_API/readme.md

 ## Marshmallow

-Marshmallow is used for object serialization/deserialization.
+Marshmallow is used for object serialisation/deserialisation.
 It offers a simple way to control how objects are converted to or from complex data types.
 It's a crucial part of the application as it validates user input before it is processed or saved in the database.

 The third-party services used in the application work together to provide a robust, secure, and efficient framework for building a web application.
 Flask forms the foundation, while SQLAlchemy and Flask-SQLAlchemy manage the database interactions.
-Flask-Marshmallow and Marshmallow handle serialization, deserialization, and validation of data, while Flask-Bcrypt and Flask-JWT-Extended take care of the security aspects. psycopg2 aids in error handling, and Python's datetime and functools modules handle session management and access control, respectively.
+Flask-Marshmallow and Marshmallow handle serialisation, deserialisation, and validation of data, while Flask-Bcrypt and Flask-JWT-Extended take care of the security aspects. psycopg2 aids in error handling, and Python's datetime and functools modules handle session management and access control, respectively.
 Together, these services are integral to the functionality of the application.

 ## **R8: Project Models and their Relationships with each other**